antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 We didn't have a way to mark these APIs as Windows-only, nor did we have a TFM to put them into (like we have now with `net5.0-windows`).
-Many of you have complained that these feel like "landmines", in that the code compiles as if it were portable but will fail it runtime.
+Many of you have complained that these feel like "landmines" - the code will compile without errors and "look" like portable to any platform, but when running on a platform that doesn't have an implementation for the given API, you will get runtime errors.

 In the past, we have experimented with a [Roslyn analyzer][platform-compat] that detects platform-specific APIs at compile time: